-She is a farm girl who was also a World War II captain.
-She is a strong-willed woman who is also one of the warmest people you’ll ever meet.
-And at age 92, she continued to create spectacular and unforgettable paintings.
-Remley is the fourth person to be inducted as a Legend in the Arts at the Averitt Center.
+She was a farm girl who was also a World War II captain.
+She was a strong-willed woman who was also one of the warmest people you ever met.
+Even at an old age, she continued to create spectacular and unforgettable paintings.
+Remley was the fourth person to be inducted as a Legend in the Arts at the Averitt Center.

 Patricia Carter, who is chairman of the Betty Foy Sanders Art Department at Georgia Southern University, was commissioned to create the portrait of Remley, which will permanently hang in the Averitt Center.
 As homage to Remley, Carter said she used mixed media to create the portrait – working much as Roxie would herself.